Laboratoire-de-Chemoinformatique/ChemographyKit/docs/api/plots.rst

 .. code-block:: python

-   from gtmkit.plots.plotly_landscapes import plotly_smooth_density_landscape
+   from chemographykit.plots.plotly_landscapes import plotly_smooth_density_landscape
-   from gtmkit.utils.density import get_density_matrix, density_to_table
+   from chemographykit.utils.density import get_density_matrix, density_to_table
    import numpy as np

    # Assuming you have responsibilities from GTM projection